We maintain lighting on public roads.

 To replace all our old lanterns to LED will be a four year programme.

-We are not legally required to provide street lighting, however this is recognised as a good way to assist with accident and crime reduction in some areas.
+We are not legally required to provide street lighting, however it’s recognised as a good way to help reduce crime and accidents.